ISKN/Pulse/README.md

   3. link to iskn API (Pulse/src/Slate/ISKN_API) and don't forget to copy the shared lib to your PATH or next to the binary (which should be in Pulse/bin)

 ### How to use
-Place the Slate in landscape mode with the buttons behind it, compile and run.
+Place the Slate in landscape mode with the buttons behind it and run the program.

+### Change settings
-If you want to change the song, go to Pulse/bin/data and edit settings.ini.
+To change the settings, you can go to 'bin/data/settings.xml' and edit the file.
+However, you can also use the Easy Settings Tool to change the settings with a nice GUI.

 ### Remarks about changing the song
 There are a few things you should take care of when setting up another song: